Beijing opens glitzy airport ahead of China's 70th anniversary

 At full capacity, Daxing would be the world's largest single terminal in terms of traveller capacity, according to its designers.

-Atlanta airport in the United States -- the world's busiest airport -- can receive more than 100 million passengers, but across two terminals.
+Atlanta airport in the United States -- the world's busiest airport -- can receive more than a hundred million passengers, but across two terminals.

 The current Beijing Capital International Airport -- the world's second largest -- is already overflowing, with just over 100 million passengers annually.